mjf1406/DidgYa/README.md

     -   updated modal button colors to align with palette
     -   added delete button to inputs and options for the Create DidgYa modal
     -   font now correctly loads on GitHub
-    -   models now no longer appear at the top, instead they appear in the center, on mobile
     -   added icons to dropdowns : requires a custom dropdown for the SVG to display properly
     -   added a stopwatch for those with daily goals that shows last time it was done.
 Only do minutes and hours
+    -   added a way to add more presets that I created in Defaults.js as PRESET_DIDGYAS
 -   2024/2/4
-    -
+    -   models now no longer appear at the top, instead they appear in the center, on mobile
+    -   added floss and mouthwash to DEFAULT_DIDGYAS
--   2024/2/4 1052
+-   2024/2/4:1052
+    -   DidgYa list is not alphabetized
     -   added total quantity consumed in DidgYaLisItem
     -   added wipes, stool quantity, and stool shape to Poop default
     -   added pee to defaults